viktorteren/Seto/README.md

 **SAFE**: decompose allowing only standalone safe FCPNs

 **SS**: SAFE SMs: if the heuristics finds an unsafe FCPN the next iteration an SM is added (which is also an FCPN) and the iteration after the usual FCPN search is performed.
-In this way we don't have slow computations ith pretty good results. being based on sequential search cannot be performed with BDD flag.
+In this way we don't have slow computations with pretty good results.
+Being based on sequential search cannot be performed with BDD flag.

 **OPTIMAL**: when using BDD flag ensures the minimum number of FCPNs